-The USDA Farm to School Program is operated by the Department’s Food and Nutrition Service (FNS), which has seven regional offices around the country; in each is a Farm to School Regional Lead who is available to provide farm to school related support to state agencies and other entities in their region.
-A list of regions, along with the names and contact information for regional and national USDA Farm to School Program staff, can be found here.
+The Food and Nutrition Service has seven regional offices around the country; in each is a Farm to School Regional Lead available to provide farm to school related support to state agencies and other entities in their region.
+A list of regions, along with the names and contact information for regional and national USDA Office of Community Food Systems staff, can be found here.

 Learn more about our work: Farm to School at USDA, 2012-2015: Four Years in Review.

 To receive information and updates from USDA’s Office of Community Food Systems, please sign up for our E-letter.

 Final Results of the 2015 Farm to School Census are In!